brimdata/zed/k8s/README.md

 On most desktops, this will start a browser window with the dashboard.
 On the home screen of the dashboard under HTTP metrics you should see your namespace, zq.
 There is a grafana icon in the far rigght column next to zq.
 Click on that, and you will see some basic metrics for traffic through zqd.

 ### Step 4: A Grafana dashboard for zqd
 Grafana is also running in the linkerd namespace: it serves the Linkerd dashboard.
-Now we will add our own Grafana dashboard for zqd:
+Now we will add our own Grafana dashboard for zqd.

 This assumes that you have run `linkerd dashboard &` and that it has port-forwarded the Grafana instance to `localhost:50750`.
 Use a web browser to connect to the Grafana instance running in the linkerd nampespace:
 ```